ludovicianul/words/README.md

 # Words
 `Words` is a set of command line word-based puzzle games.
 Best way to spend those minutes within the CLI while your build is running ;).

 But `Words` is more than that.
-It has a set of built-in utilities which can help get better at games: you can check solution candidates based on regexes, get word definitions or even learn random words each day.
+It has a set of built-in utilities that will help you check for solution candidates based on regexes, get word definitions or even learn random words each day.

 <p  align="center">